koszeggy/KGySoft.Drawing.Tools/README.md

 ![Debugger Visualizer Usage](https://kgysoft.net/images/DebuggerVisualizerUsage.png)

-Either click the magnifier icon or choose a debugger visualizer from the drop down list (of more of them are applicable).
+Either click the magnifier icon or choose a debugger visualizer from the drop down list (if more visualizers are applicable).

 ![Debugging Graphics](https://kgysoft.net/images/DebugGraphics.png)